mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Gear’s Availability Rating determines how easy (or hard, or practically impossible) it is to acquire a needed or desired piece of equipment.
 Availability is an abstract amalgamation of factors like rarity, legality, distribution issues, supply, demand, and so on.
 The letter that follows an item’s numerical Availability Rating shows whether the item is Restricted (R) or Forbidden (F).
 For this reason, the gamemaster should feel free to modify an item’s Availability Rating—either the numerical value, or its legality code—in situations that would warrant it, like if the strider is in a war zone or in a country with a restricted economy.

 Standard gear is generally available in most places.
-In locations where it is not you can roll `3D6 + Streetwise VS Availability` to see if you can find the items.
+In locations where it is not you can roll `3D6 + Streetwise VS (Availability + 10)` to see if you can find the items.
 You must roll for Restricted items, and Forbidden Items you will generally need a Contact to get your hands on those.

 #### Standard Gear